alee2602/alee2602/README.md

 ⚡ I'm a third-year Computer Science student at Universidad del Valle de Guatemala

-🌱 I am quite disciplined and always eager to learn!
+🌱 I am quite self-disciplined and always eager to learn!
 Currently, I am learning about mobile and web development.

-🔭 At the moment, my areas of interest are front-end development and data analysis.
+🔭 At the moment, my area of interest is data analysis.

 🎹 I like music a lot.
 I feel it describes, to a large extent, who I am as a person.
 I listen to a bit of everything, but my favorite genre is pop.